The App I Loved Stopped Growing. So I Built a New One.

 What the Whole Stack Would Cost the Traditional Way

-Building everything Haunts has become through a traditional agency would mean assembling a team of eleven specialists and keeping them coordinated for the better part of a year.
+Building everything Haunts has become through a traditional agency would mean assembling a team of a dozen specialists and keeping them coordinated for the better part of two years.
 A senior backend engineer for the API and the cron pipelines.
 A web frontend lead for the React app.
 A mobile lead for the React Native app.
-An iOS specialist for widgets and Apple sign-in.
-An Android specialist who also knows the watch toolkit, which is a rare hire on its own.
-A mapping engineer who knows how to draw flights the way they actually fly.
+An iOS specialist for the widgets, Apple sign-in, and the Apple Watch app.
+An Android specialist who also knows Wear OS, a rare pairing on its own.
+A mapping engineer who knows how to draw flights the way they actually fly and snap road trips to real roads.
 An AI engineer for the airline extraction, the trip summaries, and the venue review write-ups.
+A media engineer for the chunked video pipeline and the transcoding workers.
 A DevOps engineer for the servers and the CDN tuning.
 A designer for the light and dark themes, the sticker rarity tiers, and the share cards.
 A QA engineer to keep the seams from leaking.
 A project manager to keep the rest from stepping on each other.

 The scope adds up to a real product.
-A web app, a native mobile app, a watch app, more than seventy REST API endpoints, twenty-three background jobs, a full social graph with username search and contact import, a points and XP engine with sticker multipliers and milestone bonuses, AI-driven trip summaries and venue review write-ups, a flight atlas that draws every leg as an arc across a world map, share tokens that turn any trip into a public preview link, image share cards rendered for iMessage and X, and forty-four database migrations to hold it all together.
-About 100K lines of production code across the stack.
-At 2025 US agency rates of $175–$300/hour per specialist over twelve to fifteen months, the math lands at: $1.4M to $2.5M.
+A web app, a native mobile app, two watch apps, more than a hundred and twenty REST API endpoints, thirty-plus background jobs, a full social graph with username search and contact import, a points and XP engine with sticker multipliers and milestone bonuses, AI-driven trip summaries and venue review write-ups, a flight atlas that draws every leg as an arc across a world map, road trips that snap to real roads with per-driver routes, photo and video trip albums with a transcoding pipeline, a live Swarm sync that keeps pulling new check-ins, share tokens that turn any trip into a public preview link, image share cards rendered for iMessage and X, and a hundred and ten database migrations to hold it all together.
+About 250K lines of production code across the stack.
+At 2025 US agency rates of $175–$300/hour per specialist over eighteen to twenty-four months, the math lands at: $2M to $4M.

 Vibe-coding delivered the same result with one architect, AI tooling that handled the execution, and a fraction of the cost.
-The platform shipped in a five-day sprint and has kept growing since.
+The platform shipped in a five-day sprint and was perfected over the two months since.

 Ready to Build Something Extraordinary?